Goyt Valley Walk Cover Photo

 signpost on goyt valley walking trail

-Other than the odd dog-walker, I was completely alone on the trails.
-That’s why I love to hike early in the morning.
-The views over the reservoir and surrounding forests were epic on this stretch, only intensifying the lower and closer I got.
+Other than the odd dogwalker, I was completely alone on the trails.
+On this stretch, the views over the reservoir and surrounding forests were epic.

-Just before approaching the road that runs alongside the western side of the reservoir, I took a right onto a trail that runs just above it.
+Just before approaching the road, I took a right onto a trail that runs just above it.
 It’s a bit of a mundane stretch this one, but it isn’t for long.
 At the road, I crossed over and joined the riverside walking trail.

 walking trail towards errwood reservoir